L-SR1: Learned Symmetric-Rank-One Preconditioning: Experimentation

-We evaluate our method on the challenging 3DPW dataset \cite{vonMarcard2018}, which features complex, in-the-wild poses, and report PA-MPJPE on the test set.
-Following the evaluation protocol of \cite{song2020human}, we use the 2D keypoints included in the dataset (from openpose \cite{cao2019openpose}).

-\paragraph{Results} Table~\ref{ta:hmr_results} summarizes reported errors and required inner iterations for learned optimization methods.
-Our method outperforms LGD in accuracy while featuring a smaller model size.
-Qualitative examples are given in Fig.~\ref{fig:hmr_example}.
-More examples are available in the supplementary material.
+We evaluate our method on the challenging 3DPW dataset \citep{vonMarcard2018}, which features complex, in-the-wild poses.
+We report PA-MPJPE on the test set, following the evaluation protocol of \citep{song2020human}, and using the 2D keypoints provided by OpenPose \citep{cao2019openpose}.
+Table~\ref{ta:hmr_results} summarizes PA-MPJPE, training-data scope, and total inference time on 3DPW.
+L-SR1 outperforms LGD in accuracy with a smaller model and lower wall-clock cost at the 4-step horizon; the opt-horizon configuration trades additional inference time for the best reported PA-MPJPE.
+Fig.~\ref{fig:hmr_curves} shows the corresponding 2D reprojection inner loss and PA-MPJPE curves over optimization iterations.
+A full per-iteration runtime and memory breakdown is given in Appendix~\ref{sec:compute}.
+Qualitative examples are shown in Fig.~\ref{fig:hmr_example}, with additional examples available in Appendix~\ref{ap:hmr_results}.